When Talking Doesn’t Help

 Suggestions For People Who Might Not Have Found The Right Experts

 - Stop looking for a single “cure for depression”.
 Instead, start looking for the underlying causes of your depression and then look for the experts who know how to cure those underlying causes.
 Remember that your depression may have several underlying causes and all of them may need to be addressed in order for you to fully recover.
-See my posts How To Solve Depression and The Causes Of Depression Nobody Ever Talks About.
+See my posts Overcoming Depression: A Starting Point and The Causes Of Depression Nobody Ever Talks About.

 - Stop looking for a single “cure for anxiety”.
-Anxiety and fear are a normal part of human life.
-Instead, start looking for ways to reduce and manage stress and ways to manage and cope with anxiety symptoms.
+Fear and stress are a normal part of human life, so you can’t make anxiety go away completely.
+Instead, start looking for ways to reduce and manage stress and ways to manage and cope with fear and worry.
+See my free e-book on overcoming anxiety for starters.

 - Realize that until you figure out the particulars of YOUR unique case, this will be a trial and error process.
 This means that there will be errors – experts offering something you don’t need – on the way to finding the right stuff for YOU.